 “They attempted to minimize the sexual harassment, telling her that it was just a ‘cultural misunderstanding.’

 Smiley first joined the foundation’s “Summer Institute” in 2016 as a second-year PhD student from Montreal.
-Only the foundation is named in the lawsuit and not Smiley himself or any other senior employees.
+Only the foundation is named in the lawsuit and not Kakfwi himself or any other senior employees.

 The Trudeau Foundation has yet to file a statement of defence to the allegations which have not been proven in court.